derekbarbosa/EC413/README.md

 The concept of adders and other digital logic unit "setpieces" are also revisted in preparation for understanding the major components of the 32-bit MIPS AL CPU.
 Labs build upon each other, eventually leading up to the creation of ones "own" MIPS CPU in Verilog.

+Labs 2 - 7 (all verilog labs) are included in this repo.

 Please enjoy, and contact me with any questions!